Concepts & Frameworks

 - Centenarian

-A centenarian is a person who has reached the age of 100 years or more.
-Centenarians are a key research population in longevity science because they typically delay or escape major age-related diseases.
-Studies such as the New England Centenarian Study and Japan's Okinawa Centenarian Study examine genetic, lifestyle, and environmental factors associated with exceptional human lifespan and healthspan.
+A centenarian is a person who has reached the age of 100 or more.
+Centenarians are a key research group in longevity research.
+Why?
+Because they tend to delay or escape the major…

 - Chronological age